klamparski/media-api/README.md

 ## Setup

 - Clone this repository to your src/ folder of your symfony instance
-- Create a MediaElement entity without your AppBundle and extend from Ins\MediaApiBundle\Entity\MediaElement
+- Create a MediaElement entity without your AppBundle and extend from Gotoemma\MediaApiBundle\Entity\MediaElement
 - Configure serialization groups according to your needs
 - Configure Sonata MediaBundle to use your MediaElement class
 - Add routing configuration for UploadAction